lvclark/tagdigger/README.md

 On Windows, TagDigger can be launched simply by double-clicking the file "tagdigger_interactive.py", "tag_manager.py", or "barcode_splitter.py".

 Alternatively, on any operating system, you can use the shell or command prompt to launch TagDigger.
-Make sure your PATH variable includes the directory where the Python 3 executable is located.
-Then in the shell, `cd` (change directory) to the directory where the TagDigger Python files (the files in this GitHub repository) are located, and type `python tagdigger_interactive.py` (or `python` and the name of the program that you want to use).
+In the shell, `cd` [(change directory)](http://www.digitalcitizen.life/command-prompt-how-use-basic-commands) to the directory where the TagDigger Python files (the files in this GitHub repository) are located, and type `python tagdigger_interactive.py` (or `python` and the name of the program that you want to use).

 The file "tagdigger_fun.py" must be in the same folder as "tagdigger_interactive.py", "tag_manager.py", and "barcode_splitter.py" for the respective program to work.